Lufu251/RaylibCMakeTemplate/README.md

     Now there should be a HTTP Server running under port 8000 to test your project.
 The URL should be visible in the active terminal.

 ## Notes
-* Here is some usefull information on how to use raylib for the web and how to solve some common issues: https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5)
+* Usefull information on how to use raylib for the web and how to solve some common issues: https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5)

 ## Media